yt-dlp/yt-dlp/README.md

                                      actually downloadable
     --no-check-formats               Do not check that the formats selected are actually downloadable
-    -F, --list-formats               List all available formats of requested videos
+    -F, --list-formats               List available formats of each video.
+                                     Simulate unless --no-simulate is used
     --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given
                                      container format.
 One of mkv, mp4, ogg,